degski/Mado/README.md

         . . . . .

-    This is an important technique, because you can use it to protect a threatened stone in a single move.
+    This is an important technique, because you can use it to protect a threatened stone in a single Move.